deeplearningforall/automl/README.md

-# automl
+# autonet
-Ability to use deep learning to build neural network architectures
+Ability to use deep neural networks to build and train neural networks and evolve their architectures to improve their prediction performace.